ekoly/five_one_one_bplus/README.md

 ### Overview

 This is a practice project to familiarize myself with Python's C API.
-The goal is to implement a B Plus Tree in C that is usable in Python.
-Eventually types such as sets and maps that make use of B Plus Trees "under the hood" may be added.
+The goal is to implement a B-Plus Tree in C that is usable in Python.

 ### Status

-The project is in a pre-alpha phase.
-PyObject insertion functionality has been implemented, however it occassionally segfaults for unknown reasons.
-Deletion and iteration functionality has not been started yet.
+The project is in an alpha phase.
+PyObject insertion functionality has been implemented.
+Support for `iter()` has been implemented, however it currently involves placing the contents of the tree in a list and then returning a `list_iterator` (it is hoped that this will be improved upon).
+Item deletion functionality has not yet been started.
+Support for union and intersection is hoped to be added in the near future.

+The project will be labeled as being in a beta phase when deletion functionality is implemented.

 ### Usage